 CVA Hunter Single Shot

 If you firmly believe in one-shot, one-kill, budget, and simplicity, the 20-gauge CVA is a great option and can be had for just over $200.
 This is a great option for a kid's first gun, especially if you aren't sure if they are going to stick around in hunting for the long term.
-This gun weighs just 5.8 pounds, making it easier for youngsters to handle.
+This gun is a clear winner in the weight department.
+It comes in at just 5.8 pounds, making it easier for youngsters to carry.
 It has a generous recoil pad to make the 20-gauge's already manageable recoil even easier on the shoulder.
 This shotgun has a 24-inch barrel with a 1:35 rate of twist that means it will be extremely accurate.
-The gun is completely ambidextrous and features a scope rail for hunters who wish to add an optic.
+We also like this one for the southpaws since this gun is completely ambidextrous straight out of the box.
+You can use the iron sights or the scope rail for hunters who wish to add an optic.